raulcano/articles/stop-printing-money.md

 2. The amount of money is stable.
 There are no new monetary units created.

 # Argument: price stability is good <a name="arg1"></a>
-*It is fair to control the inflation so the new printed money keeps prices stable*
+*It is fair to print new money in order to keep prices stable*

 ## Answer
 I have no issue with prices being stable if that is what the market determines.